Simplifying Domain Configuration

 In usability tests, participants reported that the flow felt approachable and easy to follow.
 Users were able to complete the configuration with minimal guidance.

 Support data backed this up.
-I contacted the support team to learn that few to no tickets related to SSL and DNS setup were being filed in the weeks following the rollout, giving the support team space to focus on more complex technical issues.
+I contacted the support team to learn that few to no tickets related to SSL and DNS setup were being filed in the weeks following the rollout, giving the support team space to focus on more complex product issues.

 By restructuring the flow into simple steps we turned a fragile, failure-prone process into a guided experience.
-It was a reminder that even in highly technical features, words carry the weight of the experience.
+It was a reminder that even in highly complex features, words carry the weight of the experience.